China's Xiaomi says to more than double smartphone sales in 2014

 Xiaomi even managed to briefly rank sixth by market share in the second quarter of 2013, one notch above Apple.

-Apple is poised to boost its sales in China after it signed last month a deal with China Mobile Ltd, the world's largest mobile carrier by subscriber numbers.
+Apple is poised to boost its sales in China after it signed last month a deal with China Mobile Ltd (0941.HK), the world's largest mobile carrier by subscriber numbers.
 The deal could generate $3 billion in revenue in 2014 for the U.S. firm.

 (Reporting By Adam Rose; Editing by Miral Fahmy)